 Effiong Joseph Udo

-Prior to joining academia, he had served the Presbyterian Church of Nigeria as an ordained minister for twenty-three years.
+Prior to joining academia, he had served the Presbyterian Church of Nigeria as an ordained minister for twenty-five years.
 He belongs to learned and professional bodies, nationally and internationally.
-Dr. Udo posits that language both supporting and opposing violence can be found in the sacred texts of world religions, but also in the undergirding values, roles, dispositions and presuppositions, as well as the capacity of interpreters of these texts almost entirely impact on the manner in which certain texts are used in the service of either peace and/or violence in society.
+Dr. Udo posits that language both supporting and opposing violence can be found in the sacred texts of world religions, but the undergirding values, roles, dispositions and presuppositions, as well as the capacity of interpreters of these texts almost entirely impact on the manner in which certain texts are used in the service of either peace and/or violence in society.
 Given the cultural authority that scriptures command and their interpreters as public influencers, their roles in forming, supporting and maintaining peace infrastructure in any nation can be effectively harnessed for society’s peace and development.

 Dr. Udo’s current project seeks to address the widespread knowledge deficit in interfaith principle and practice among youth/students’ faith groups in higher institutions of learning as well as youth groups in different religious institutions.
 The involvement of young people in religious violence in school campuses across Nigeria has cost the Country a huge loss of human lives and massive property damage.
 To tackle the roots of this scourge, Dr. Udo has established a youth-based interfaith hub called RELIGIONNEXT FOUNDATION FOR YOUTH AND PEACEBUILDING for religious literacy and activism to enable young people who belong to different religions in university and college campuses and religious houses to build bridges of understanding, respect, tolerance, friendship and cooperation in order to foster social cohesion and sustainable peace and development not only in Nigeria, Africa but the world at large.